goetting/ez-flux/README.md

         // Value members must not be functions/classes or circular.
         values: Object,
         // Returned Object | Promsise<Object> will be applied to the stateNameSpace
-        // Returned void will result in the action being canceled
+        // Returned void will result in the action being aborted
         actions: {
           [actionName: any]: (
-            userData: any,
+            payload: any,
-            scopeValuesClone: Object,
+            valuesClone: Object,
             ezFlux: typeof EZFlux,
           ) => void | Object | Promise<Object>,
         },